cochaviz/academic_markdown/README.md

 Template* and open it in a codespace.
 Otherwise, continue reading to set up a more permanent version of this environment.

-In this README, you will find instructions on how to use `build.py` and the provided `Dockerfile`.
+In this README, you will find instructions on how to use `academic_markdown` and the provided `Dockerfile`.
 That is, how to set up your system to successfully build markdown files to `pdf`, LaTeX, `HTML`, and markdown (that is Github-flavoured markdown with rendered citations).

 In *Workflow*, I will show how I use this repository and VSCode in conjunction with Zotero to write articles, surveys, etc. This is